Seward Park, Seattle

-Seward Park is a neighborhood in southeast Seattle, Washington just west of the park of the same name.
+Seward Park is a neighborhood in southeastern Seattle, Washington, just west of Seward Park.
 It is part of Seattle's South End.
 The park occupies all of Bailey Peninsula.

 Neighborhood

 The neighborhood is bounded on the east and north by Lake Washington, on the south by South Kenyon Street, and on the west by the eastern boundaries of Columbia City, one of Seattle's oldest neighborhoods.

 Environment

 The 300 acres (121 ha) of Seward Park has about a 120 acre (48.6 ha) surviving remnant of old-growth forest, providing a glimpse of what some of the lake shore looked like before the growth of the city of Seattle.
 With trees older than 250 years, the Seward Park forest is relatively young (the forests of Seattle before the city were fully mature, up to 1,000–2,000 years old).
-Still, there is no other forest within the city limits like Seward Park's.
-You can wander trails where all you can see are towering softwoods, mostly Douglas firs, but with other species present as well, including Western hemlock, Pacific madrona and Alaskan cedar.
-The Park offers at least five distinct experiences, which are further described under the entry for the park itself.
+The park's trees largely consists of softwoods, mostly Douglas firs, but with other species present as well, including Western hemlock, Pacific madrona and Alaskan cedar.

 One of the earliest settlers, E. A. Clark, was influential in the life of Cheshiahud, a young man at the time, the mid-1850s.

 The Seward Park neighborhood includes what may be one of the highest residential hills in Seattle (the hill is traversed by Graham Street near its high point, thus earning it the name "Graham hill").
 In a series of annexations, the neighborhood joined the City of Seattle in 1907.